 Mainframes are computers with large amounts of memory and data processors that perform simple calculations and transactions in real time.
-Mainframes are critical to the core business processes of many enterprises including commercial databases, transaction servers, and applications that depend on their security and resiliency.
+Mainframes are critical to the core business processes of many enterprises including commercial databases, transaction servers, and business applications that depend on their security and resiliency.

 Mainframes that were installed as little as 10 years ago can still pose a considerable risk to an organization on several fronts.
-First, inefficiencies from older technology can increase operational costs and make businesses vulnerable to newer, more innovative competitors.
+First, inefficiencies from legacy technologies can increase operational costs and make businesses vulnerable to newer, more innovative competitors.
 Second, legacy applications created with old programming languages can pose performance problems and be difficult for younger coders who were trained on modern coding languages to solve

 Here’s a closer look at how mainframe modernization works and why it’s become such a central part of any of digital transformation initiative.

 Mainframes are, arguably, the area of IT infrastructure most vulnerable to change in an organization.
 The lifeblood of applications and data, mainframes are the beating heart of any enterprise in the tech space, so keeping them up-to-date and running smoothly is of utmost importance.
 For example, DevOps—the software development workflows enterprises rely on to speed the delivery of high-quality software and apps—relies heavily on the effectiveness of mainframe IT systems.
+But all mainframe modernization approaches aren’t created equal.
+Those that focus on translating outdated code bases rather than addressing underlying platform architecture problems created by legacy infrastructure aren’t as effective.

 More than perhaps ever before, enterprises see the need to integrate and extend their mainframe capabilities to drive innovation and increase resiliency.
-Mainframe modernization strategies can help drive digital transformation and capture new value.
+Mainframe modernization strategies can help drive digital transformation and capture new business value.
 According to a recent IBV whitepaper commissioned by IBM, 45 of the top 50 banks, four of the top five airlines, seven of the top 10 global retailers, and 67 of the Fortune 100 companies leverage the mainframe as their core platform.

 Here are five benefits organizations typically realize with a strong mainframe modernization approach.